 This is the fourth part of my ongoing series Creating a Halo-inspired Bubble Shield for Unreal Engine 5.

-To access the project files and source assets from this tutorial, I would like to invite you to subscribe to my Patreon, where you’ll be able to download them alongside files from all of my current and future techarthub projects.
-New content is released every month!
+If you would like to access to the source files from this series I would like to invite you to subscribe to my Patreon, where you will be able to download them alongside content from all current and future techarthub tutorials.

-Unlike some of the previous entries in the Bubble Shield series, this is a standalone tutorial.
+Unlike some of the previous entries in my Bubble Shield series, this is a completely standalone tutorial.
 You won’t need to have seen or read any other parts of the series to follow along, although I do highly recommend checking my other tutorials out if you have the chance!

 That’s the sales pitch out of the way, on with the show.